Jenny Hjohlman

 Jenny Josefina Hjohlman (born 13 February 1990) is a Swedish footballer.
-She plays as a forward for the Italian Serie B club Brescia and for Sweden women's national football team.
+She plays as a forward for the Sweden women's national football team.

 Club career

 After five seasons with Sundsvalls DFF, Hjohlman joined Damallsvenskan team Umeå IK ahead of the 2012 season on a two-year contract.
 Upon Umeå's relegation in the 2016 season, Hjohlman transferred to KIF Örebro DFF on a one-year contract with an option for an extension.

 International career

 Hjohlman made her debut for the senior Sweden team in a 4–1 win over England on 4 July 2013.

 Coach Pia Sundhage named Hjohlman in the Sweden squad for UEFA Women's Euro 2013.